Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Remarks on the unexpected absence of incomplete fusion

-In order to disseminate how ICF influences the CF for nearby target nuclei involving $^{12}$C projectile, the incomplete fusion fraction (F$_{\textrm{ICF}}$) has been analyzed for different systems at a constant relative velocity (i.e., v$_{\textrm{rel}}$ = 0.053).
-The value of F$_{\textrm{ICF}}$ is presented as a function of entrance-channel mass-asymmetry ($\mu$) in Fig.\ref{fig:FICF}.
-As can be seen from the distribution of F$_{\textrm{ICF}}$, the contribution of ICF for the given targets increases with the entrance-channel mass-asymmetry from $\approx$ 8 \% to 12 \%.
-However, for $^{118}$Sn target (present work), the contribution of ICF is reported to be zero or negligible.
-The current findings reinforce the target dependence on ICF/BUF processes.
-It is crucial to investigate heavy-ion reactions for a broader range of tin isotopes as targets with $\alpha$-cluster structure projectiles, particularly in direct measurements, such as forward recoil ranges, for investigating momentum transfer to strengthen the present measurements.
+To probe how strength of ICF fair for medium mass target nuclei, around $^{118}$Sn mass region, involving $^{12}$C projectile, the ICF fraction (F$_{\textrm{ICF}}$) has been analyzed for different projectile-target combinations at a constant relative velocity, i.e., v$_{\textrm{rel}}$ = 0.053.
+The value of F$_{\textrm{ICF}}$ is plotted as a function of entrance-channel mass-asymmetry ($\mu$) in Fig.\ref{fig:FICF}.
+As can be seen from the distribution of F$_{\textrm{ICF}}$, the contribution of ICF for the given targets increases from $\approx$8 \% to 12 \% with the entrance-channel mass-asymmetry.
+However, for the $^{118}$Sn target (studied in the present work), the contribution of ICF is zero or negligible.
+The current findings reinforce the target dependence on ICF processes.
+Unlike existing measurements involving $^{12}$C projectile where ICF contributes 10-18$\%$ \cite{nasirov2023new,barker1980direct,wilczynski1980incomplete, britt1961alpha,morgenstern1984influence,wilczynski1980incomplete,wu1980projectile,inamura1985gamma,singh2009probing,jha2020incomplete,amanuel2011investigation,tali2024comprehension}, no enhancement in $\alpha x$n channels suggests higher neutron excess in $^{118}$Sn (e.g., N/Z=1.41 vs. 1.35 for $^{103}$Rh) suppressing F$_{ICF}$ by $>$15$\%$.
+This work indicates a deviation from Morgenstern's mass-asymmetry systematics\cite{morgenstern1984influence}, hinting towards the neutron-skin thickness (t$_n$ $\approx$ 0.18 fm from PREX) effect as a key parameter.